matomo-org/matomo/.ddev/README.md

 Before you begin, make sure you have DDEV installed.
 If you don't have it yet, follow the installation instructions in the official [DDEV documentation](https://ddev.readthedocs.io/en/stable/).

-You will need to start by choosing a Docker Manager.
+If you don't have a Docker provider already available, you will need to start by choosing one.
 We recommend installing [Rancher Desktop](https://rancherdesktop.io/), as it is free and open source.

-However, it will use ports 80 and 443, which are useful for our local environment.
-To free them up, uncheck this box: Preferences > Kubernetes > Enable Traefik.
+By default, Rancher Desktop will use ports 80 and 443 for Traefik router for Kubernetes.
+To make these ports available to DDEV, we recommend disabling Traefik by unchecking the checkbox: Preferences > Kubernetes > Enable Traefik.

 ## Setup steps